Close

 Sustainability Governance

-Sustainability is anchored in the Krones Group's objectives as a strategic focus.
+Sustainability is anchored in the Krones Group's target vision as a strategic focus.
 The resulting sustainability transformation of the company is managed by the Executive Board, with the Chief Executive Officer (CEO) having overarching responsibility for sustainability.
 The Specialists departments responsible for the key sustainability issues relating to the environment, social affairs and governance are tasked with achieving targets and implementing measures.
-The Sustainability department, which reports directly to the CEO, acts as a catalyst for our sustainable transformation along the entire value chain.
-It coordinates the sustainability targets, empowers employees and monitors performance and target achievement, which it regularly reports to the Executive Board.
+The Sustainability department, which reports directly to the CEO, acts as a catalyst for the sustainable transformation of Krones along the entire value chain.
+It ensures data-based transparency, coordinates the sustainability targets, empowers employees and monitors performance and target achievement, which are regularly reported to the Executive Board.
 A Group-wide network of sustainability coordinators supports the central department and drives sustainability in the international subsidiaries.

 Sustainability Executive Reviews